GRAMMY Nominee "Americana/Cajun/Zydeco category"

 Springboarding to her own "Lisa Haley & the Zydekats" in 1994,

-she performs a world-class show as ambassador of the "One World Swamp."
+she is a National Touring Act as ambassador of the "One World Swamp."

 o Work with multi-Grammy winner/producer KebMo', Queen Ida, Brian Setzer, John Hiatt,